DIC-UIETPU/AI-summer-2022/Day3-4/readme.md

 Big chunk of these lectures is here too: https://github.com/DIC-UIETPU/ClassicalML_lectures-1

-This part was taught by rishabh, gautam, shashank during these lectures
+This part was taught by rishabh verma(@Rispectech), gautam chutani(@gautamcgc17), shashank during these lectures